Beekeeping in Ireland: Possible survivors of the IoWD

-Modern DNA analysis has shown that nearly 98% of the DNA of honey bees in Ireland are the Apis mellifera mellifera subspecie (European dark bee).
+Modern DNA analysis has shown that nearly 98% of the DNA of honey bees in Ireland are the Apis mellifera mellifera subspecies (European dark bee).
 They are mainly of Dutch origin, with smaller amounts of DNA originating from France, Switzerland and elsewhere in Europe.
 Analysis of the mitochondrial DNA showed that the bees tested were descended from imported European Queens.
 The bees contained over 97% purity of A. m. mellifera DNA, showing little introgression from other European subspecies.
 Bees kept by members of the Native Irish Honey Bee Society (NIHBS) have minimal genetic traces of the honey bees from before the IoWD.

 Some NIHBS members now acknowledge, as a result of the imports after the IoWD, the presence of Dutch DNA in the bees in Ireland, but at the same time maintain that there are descendants of the indigenous Irish bees somewhere in Ireland.
 Some bees from the Beara peninsula have unusual genetic markers, and there has been speculation that this may represent a remnant of the pre-IoWD population.

 Other groups suggest that whatever the genetic stock may represent, these attempts will result in inbreeding, to the long-term detriment of the population.

 Native honey bee status

 Legal status

 Both the Republic of Ireland and the U.K. (which Northern Ireland is part of) are parties to the Convention on Biological Diversity, and as such officially have adopted the international definitions of an "Alien (Non-Native) Species... (as) a subspecies... introduced... outside its natural or present distribution... by human agency", and also an "Invasive Alien (Non-Native) Species... whose introduction... threaten biological diversity".
 These definitions have also been adopted by EU Regulation which has been incorporated into the Republic of Ireland's and the U.K. (Northern Ireland) legislation (still retained after the UK's departure from the EU).

-Therefore, officially resulting in the Apis mellifera (the honey bee) being defined as an introduced / Non-Native species, as it would have had to have been imported into Ireland due to the lack of a land-bridge with Britain, but not an Invasive Species, as it does not threaten bio-diversity.
+Making the Apis mellifera (the honey bee) an introduced / Non-Native species, but not an Invasive Species, as it does not threaten bio-diversity.
 Within Northern Ireland there is the acceptance that some Non-Native animals, such as Honey Bees, are "important to the economy", while within the Republic of Ireland, the Department of Agriculture, Food and the Marine's website refers to the honey bee, and in particular the sub-species A. m. mellifera as the "Native Irish Honey Bee", contradicting the EU's and the Republic of Ireland's definitions of native/alien species in their own legislation.

 DNA status

-In 2017 DNA research was performed on beehives throughout Ireland, finding that the honey bees (except those on Beara peninsula) had been imported (primarily from The Netherlands) around 1923 due to the IoWD eradicating the previous honey bee population.
+In 2017 DNA research was performed on beehives throughout Ireland, finding that the honey bees (except those on Beara peninsula) had been imported (primarily from The Netherlands) around 1923 due to the IoWD eradicating the indigenous honey bee population.